nirmata/kyverno-workshop/README.md

 # kyverno-workshop
-Labs and resources for a Kyverno workshop.
+Labs and resources for Kyverno workshop for KCD Bangalore, 2023.

-## External Resources

 ### Kyverno official documentation